 The month of February is traditionally reserved to celebrate the achievements of African Americans in our society.
 In Dallas, it is a time to reflect on the history, culture, and creativity of black heritage and how it has helped shape our city.
 In 2021, even as the coronavirus pandemic forced us to scale back and rethink our celebrations, there are still plenty of ways to celebrate Black History Month.

-Take a Bus Tour Through Black History in Dallas7700 W. Northwest Highway; February 5 and February 20
+Take a Tour Through Black History in Dallas7700 W. Northwest Highway; February 5 and February 20

 Hop on a bus to explore the often untold story of Black History in Dallas.
 The Dallas' Black History; Past and Present Tour weaves through the history of several sites that were instrumental in the development of Dallas' vibrant African American community.
 Starting in former Freedman's Town, the narrated bus tour highlights Ray Charles' former house, Martyrs Park and the post-Civil War former plantation of Joppi.
 The three-hour tour will also stop at Black-owned businesses for dessert snacks.